 The Building Code is not generally available to the public, even though it is a form of regulation under the Safety Codes Act.

-In the public interest, then, we have excerpted the most recent Building Code Construction Excavation Regulations that apply to small-scale infill development (less than 3 storeys and 6000 square feet):
+In the public interest, we excerpt below the most recent Building Code Construction Excavation Regulations that apply to small-scale infill development (less than 3 storeys and 6000 square feet):

 Excavation means the space created by the removal of soil, rock or fill for the purposes of construction.

 OP4 Protection of Adjacent Buildings or Facilities from Structural Damage